 Snapshot Day is free for all to attend, but we do ask that all participants register online.
 Advanced registration helps Site Leaders prepare for each event, ensuring that enough supplies are provided.
-Early registration guarantees free totes, boot brushes, and other volunteer appreciation items.
+Early registration guarantees volunteer appreciation items and proper preparation of site leaders.